 Simply put, the Galapagos is an amazing one-of-a-kind destination.
-There’s no other place on earth where you can get so closed to, and even interact with, so many animals safely in the wild.
+There’s no other place on earth where you can get so close to, and even interact with, so many animals safely in the wild.
 That is why I say, “It’s not about the boat but the Galapagos boat has to be about the islands”.
 Remember that an exceptional Galapagos adventure is all about the Galapagos animals and the Galapagos habitat, so you are looking for a Galapagos yacht that enhances that experience rather than detracts from it.

-This post is meant to provide you with all the answers that most travelers have when choosing the best Galapagos boat for their trip of a lifetime.
+This post is meant to provide you with all the answers that most travelers have when choosing the best Galapagos boat tour for their trip of a lifetime.
 Once you are done reading this, you’ll know exactly what to look for and what to avoid when it comes time to choosing the best Galapagos cruise.

 This is why the yacht you choose can make yours the trip of a lifetime... or not.
 Over the years, I’ve been to the islands on wonderful Galapagos live-aboard yachts.
 I’ve also been through the Galapagos on boats that made me roll my eyes and one time my stomach...
 On each trip, while the Galapagos were the same, some yachts detracted from the experience while others made for a trip of a lifetime.